Hot Andouille Sausage Po-Boys

-On the menu tonight, an Andouille Sausage Po-Boy grilled and smoked with mesquite chips over a real hardwood charcoal fire.
-Andouille is a flavorful Cajun Sausage that is basically ground pork and special seasonings.
+On the menu tonight, is an Andouille Hot Sausage Po-Boy grilled and smoked on a charcoal grill with mesquite chips over a real hardwood charcoal fire.
+Andouille is a flavorful Cajun Sausage that is basically ground pork and special seasonings that is used in a variety of Cajun cooking and recipes like chicken and sausage gumbo, red beans and rice, and dressings and stuffings.

 These hot sausage New Orleans style sandwiches are called Po-Boys here in Louisiana.
 According to Wikipedia, a po boy, or po’boy, poboy, po-boy, or poor boy, is a traditional submarine sandwich from Louisiana.